poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `MT_Haplogroup` column is meant to store the human mitochondrial DNA haplogroup for the respective individual in a simple string.
 The entry can be arbitrarily precise.
 A software tool to determine the MT haplogroup is for example Haplogrep [@Schnoeherr2023](https://doi.org/10.1093/nar/gkad284).

 The `Y_Haplogroup` column holds the respective human Y-chromosome DNA haplogroup in a simple string.
-The notation should follow a syntax with the main branch + the most terminal derived Y-SNP separated with a minus symbol (e.g. R1b-P312).
+The notation should follow a syntax with the main branch + the most terminal derived Y-SNP separated with a minus symbol (e.g. R1b-P312), following XXXX naming system.

 #### Library properties